 That seems to be the conclusion we can draw from a report released today by MuleSoft, a provider of a platform for building application networks, entitled Consumer Connectivity Insights 2018.
-It surveyed more than 8,000 consumers globally to assess whether firms are meeting customer expectations and providing a truly personalised experience – and it seems there is an open appetite for the use of social media and IoT data if it leads to a more individualised service and reduced premiums.
+It surveyed more than 8,000 consumers globally to assess whether firms are meeting customer expectations and providing a truly personalized experience – and it seems there is an open appetite for the use of social media and IoT data if it leads to a more individualized service and reduced premiums.

-It found that 44% of customers would be happy for insurance providers to use third-party data from the likes of Facebook, or collect data about them from smart home devices and health monitoring apps, to potentially personalise their service and lower premiums.
+It found that 44% of customers would be happy for insurance providers to use third-party data from the likes of Facebook, or collect data about them from smart home devices and health monitoring apps, to potentially personalize their service and lower premiums.
 Among younger generations this appetite grew even further – 62% of 18- to 34-year-olds were open to the concept.
 There was a geographical discrepancy, however, with those in Singapore (63%) and the US (49%) showing the most willingness, while those in the UK, at 36%, were actually the least open.

-“The research highlights that nearly half of consumers would be open to insurers using this information to enhance their services and gain a competitive edge by providing more personalised offerings,” said Jerome Bugnet, EMEA client architect, office of the CTO, MuleSoft.
-“If such data is made readily available by social media sites to insurance providers, the industry should work with regulators to ensure processes are put in place to enable customers to indicate whether they want these additional data sources to be used to calculate a more personalised premium.
+“The research highlights that nearly half of consumers would be open to insurers using this information to enhance their services and gain a competitive edge by providing more personalized offerings,” said Jerome Bugnet, EMEA client architect, office of the CTO, MuleSoft.
+“If such data is made readily available by social media sites to insurance providers, the industry should work with regulators to ensure processes are put in place to enable customers to indicate whether they want these additional data sources to be used to calculate a more personalized premium.